 Our classic 7-stage trip stays in 5 mountain huts.
 Private rooms are available at only 2 huts (Refuge Plan Sec and Refuge de L'Arpont), depending on the availability at the time of booking.
-Then the other huts only offer the option of domitory accommodation in bunk beds.
-The dormitories are all of small size (6 to 8 people), except for at the Refuge Peclet-Polset which only offers large dormitory places in 12-person rooms.
+Please note that Refuge Arpont only has 1 private room (1 double bed).
+Then the other 3 huts only offer the option of domitory accommodation in bunk beds.
+The dormitories are all of small size (4 to 8 people), except for at the Refuge Peclet-Polset which only offers large dormitory places in 12-person rooms.

 It is impossible to avoid dormitories entirely on the Vanoise tour, given that this is foremost a hut-to-hut trip.
 We suggest staying in all 5 huts, as they contribute to the overall Alpine experience and are the natural stopping points along the route.
 They also offer a wonderful communal spirit, and are situated in the best locations.

 Due to the hut-to-hut nature of the trail and the limited number of hotels in the towns and villages, a comfier schedule is hard to achieve.
 We can offer a hotel upgrade to a 4* hotel in Pralognan-la-Vanoise, and to make your trip comfier, we can offer to book private rooms at 2 huts (Refuge Plan Sec and Refuge de L'Arpont) if they are available at the time of booking.